 Green bean casserole can be frozen for up to 3 months.
-Transfer the casserole to a freezer safe container and place in the freezer.
+Transfer the casserole to a freezer-safe container and place it in the freezer.
 The day before you’re ready to serve it, transfer it to the fridge to thaw overnight.
 Then bake it at 375°F for 20–30 minutes.

 Vegan Green Bean Casserole

 - 1 cup plant-based milk (plain, not vanilla)

 - 1 medium onion peeled and sliced into thin rings

 - ¾ cup all-purpose flour

 - ½ teaspoon salt

 - ¼ teaspoon black pepper

 - In a medium-sized bowl stir together the milk and vinegar.
 Add onion rings and use a spoon to stir and coat them.
 Set aside for onions to marinate for approximately 30 minutes.